metrorailings/OwlBlog/content/posts/week-12-insights.md

 The right tackle of the 49ers has given up some big plays, including a tackle that led to a fumble-six.

 The 49ers likely messed up on a blitz, leaving a huge lane Cam Akers was able to exploit for a huge gain.
 Either that or they were so convinced that Los Angeles would be passing the ball that gap integrity was the least of their concerns on that play.

+***

+## Chargers @ Bills

+Brilliant red zone play for a touchdown by the Bills.